Butterfly Bush

 Native plants are essential to the survival of wildlife in an ecosystem.
 You must do your part to contain butterfly bush if you choose to plant it.
 If you live in a cooler area, butterfly bush will be easier to contain, but again you will need to prune and deadhead it.

-READ MORE: List of Butterflies in Oklahoma
+READ MORE: List of Butterflies in North Dakota

 butterfly on bush